Metal-Mighty/Twiktures/README.md

 Twiktures allows you to browse a Twitter user's pictures feed as a pretty mosaic to get a quick glance a their content.

 The applicaton is currently in a very bare state and serves as a learning project in Blazor and a first step in publishing an open source software.

-Please check [CONTRIBUTING.md](CONTRIBUTING.md) for details on what is open for contribution, and how to contribute.

 ## Installation
 TBD